Jim Sweeney (American football, born 1962)

 James Joseph Sweeney (August 8, 1962 – October 1, 2022) was an American professional football player who was a center and guard for 16 seasons in the National Football League (NFL).
 After his playing career, he became an assistant coach.

-Early life and college career
+Early life and college

 Sweeney was born in Pittsburgh and attended Seton-La Salle Catholic High School in Mt.
 Lebanon, Pennsylvania.
 At the University of Pittsburgh, he played all five offensive line positions and tight end for the Pittsburgh Panthers from 1980 to 1983, including two seasons as starter.
 As a senior in 1983, he played at center and guard, and he won second-team All-American honors from The Sporting News.
 Sweeney graduated from Pittsburgh in 1984 with a Bachelor of Science in sociology and administration of justice.

 Professional playing career

 The New York Jets selected Sweeney in the second round, with the 37th overall selection in the 1984 NFL draft.
 Sweeney played for the Jets from 1984 to 1994.
 With the Jets, he played in ten games with two starts as a rookie in 1984.
 That year, he was selected as a member of the Pro Football Writers of America NFL All-Rookie Team.
 In 1985, he started all 16 games at left guard.
 In 1986 and 1987, Sweeney was the starting left tackle.
 From 1988 to 1994, he started at center for the Jets.
 The Jets released Sweeney in March 1995.

 Sweeney signed a three-year contract for $2.8 million with the Seattle Seahawks.
 In 1995, Sweeney started all 16 games at center.
 He played the final four seasons of his career with his hometown Pittsburgh Steelers from 1996 to 1999, this time mostly off the bench with one start each in 1997 and 1998.